 DiSC is a model of human behavior that helps people understand "why they do what they do."
 The dimensions of Dominance, influencing, Supportive, and Cautiousness make up the DiSC model and interact with other factors to describe human behavior.
 The most important benefit of the DiSC model is in-depth understanding of your own individual behavioral style and preferences, and learning to recognize the behavioral style of others.
 DiSC provides strategies for communicating more effectively with other styles and promoting appreciation of differences.

-Emergenetics provides a grounded framework for effecting actionable change through the use of proprietary tools and training based on scientifically-proven thinking and behavioral technology.
-Based on research into the field of brain-science, psychometric evaluation and organizational development, Emergenetics works for organizations because all organizations, big or small, are built on people—how they interact and how they work.
-Emergenetics ultimately provides organizations with the ability to analyze and value their workforce and better capitalize on human assets—whether in terms of productivity, leadership, decision-making, attitudes or teamwork.
+Emergenetics is a combination of characteristics that emerge from your life experiences, plus the genetics with which you were born.
+It has been scientifically determined that each person‘s temperament can be described in terms of three behavioral attributes and four thinking attributes.
+Based on research into the field of brain-science, psychometric evaluation and organizational development, Emergenetics works for organizations because all organizations, big or small, are built on people—how they interact, how they work, and how they think.
+Emergenetics ultimately drives results and provides organizations with the ability to analyze and value their workforce and better capitalize on human assets such as productivity, trust, communication, leadership, decision-making, and teamwork.

 The BarOn EQ-i® is the most comprehensive, practical and widely-administered tool in the field of emotional intelligence (EQ).
 EQ, broadly speaking, is concerned with understanding oneself and others, relating to people, and adapting to and coping with one's immediate surroundings.
 Being smart (traditional IQ) isn't enough.
 One must learn how to appropriately manage the social and emotional demands life places on you.
 Research reveals that "non-cognitive" factors are better predictors of success and satisfaction in life.
 Failure to adapt socially and emotionally to your surroundings is a leading cause of career derailment.